 We grow microgreens all year round for our consumption besides for our customers and wholesale accounts (at least for now on the latter – but that’s a different story).

-Really we should have included another, but we did mention it in the podcast!
+We should have included another, but we did mention it in the podcast!

-The Reasons Why We grow Microgreens All Year Round
+The Reasons Why We Grow Microgreens All Year Round

-- Insect pest on garden greens
+- Insect pests on garden greens

-- Save space in garden
+- Save space in the garden.

 - Flavor differences

 - Time – microgreens save time in preparing meals

 Are there any other reasons to grow microgreens all year round?